 The slide in/out and blade up/down operations can push refuse out of the hopper or break objects.
-Refuse broken by the blade can cause moderate or minor injury.
-Stay clear of the packer panel during slide in/out and blade up/ down operations.
+Refuse broken by the blade can cause severe injury or death.
+Stand clear of the packer panel and to the side of the hopper when operating packing mechanism.